 5. Going to court may further extend the time needed to resolve your car accident claim.

 If you secure a car accident settlement, you may reach a faster resolution than if you have to go to court to manage your claim.
 If you do have to go to court, you may have to wait for a court date, present your case to the court, and wait for a resolution, all of which may take a considerable amount of time, depending on how long you have to wait for a date in the local court system.

 You may also need to schedule a chance to chat with a mediator to attempt a final resolution before your claim goes to court.

 Settlement vs. Lawsuit

 Settlement negotiations in a car accident lawsuit consist of letters between your attorney and the insurance company, phone calls, and an investigation of medical records.
 Filing a lawsuit is a formal legal process with rules that must be followed.
 This is one of the reasons why lawsuits without a settlement can take years to resolve.

 You do need to be careful, however, with your choice of the law firm.
 Some high-profile law firms are little more than settlement mills.
 Insurance companies love settlement mills.
 A settlement mill is a personal injury law firm that rarely takes cases to trial because it can make more money by settling high-volume cases quickly.

 Reach Out to a Tampa Bay Car Accident Lawyer Today

 Having a law firm that regularly takes cases to trial is always in your best interests versus a settlement mill.
 You are more likely to get a better settlement with a firm that tries cases because the insurance companies cannot low-ball you.

-Our experienced Car Accident Attorneys at The Law Offices of Lucas & Magazine put the personal back in injury law.
+Our experienced personal injury lawyers at The Law Offices of Lucas & Macyszyn put the personal back in injury law.